- 10 Years Probation

 Washington went to trial before a jury.
 Although three witnesses to the crime testified, only one could identify him and only by the clothing he was wearing at the time he was arrested.
 He was convicted in April 1996 and sentenced to 99 years in prison.

-Over several years, Cobb tracked down four of the five people the woman named (one had since died after being fatally shot) and all admitted their guilt, beginning in 2009.
+An investigation by a law student was started on Washington’s behalf in 2002.
+Washington was able to provide information for a woman who had knowledge of the actual perpetrators.
+Over several years, the law student tracked down four of the five people the woman named (one had since died after being fatally shot) and all admitted their guilt.

-Cobb continued to work on the case after she became a lawyer and brought the case to the Innocence Project of Texas.
+In 2009, the law student brought the case to the Innocence Project of Texas.
 As the investigation continued, they discovered that the Dallas District Attorney’s office had failed to tell lawyers for Washington, Robertson or Smith that the charges against the juveniles were dismissed because no witnesses could identify them, even after one of the juveniles put on the same clothing he wore on the day of the arrest.

 All of them were 15 years old at the time and because the statute of limitations has expired can no longer be charged with the crime.
 All later were convicted of drug and other charges.
 One was serving a nine-year prison term.